Rulsky/firebase-react-app/readme.md

+# ⚠️ This project is **DEPRECATED**.
+_there is no need for this package any more.
+Besides, doing SSR on cloud function is not a good idea._

-# A tool to make DX of react apps easier for firebase cloud functions users.
+## A tool to make DX of react apps easier for firebase cloud functions users.

 At the moment this tool can:
 - To transpile es-next code into compatible one with firebase cloud functions.